joshschmille/sate/README.md

 It allows you to play Space Aces in a terminal window, or on a remote server if desired.

 ## How to Play
+### Overview
 - Download the [latest release](https://github.com/joshschmille/sate/releases/tag/latest) for your desired OS.
 - Extract the archive using your preferred tool (7zip, WinRAR, etc.).
 - Run the executable (SATE.exe / SATE) from within your terminal.
 - Use the `help` command in the game for more direction, if needed.

+### OS Specific Instructions
+#### Windows
+***First, I highly recommend installing something like [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701) instead of using the built-in Windows command prompt.
+It will work, but colors are not supported.***
+Download the latest release for Windows [here](https://github.com/joshschmille/sate/releases/tag/latest).
+Extract the file wherever you choose, but make note of where you put it.
+Within your terminal, navigate to the directory where you extracted SATE to.
+(Ex.: `cd C:\Users\Josh\Downloads\SATE-windows-amd64`).
+Type `SATE` and hit `Enter`.
+#### Mac
+[TODO]
+#### Linux
+Within your terminal, download the latest release: `wget https://github.com/joshschmille/sate/releases/download/latest/SATE-linux-amd64.tar.gz`
+Extract the file using `tar -xzvf SATE-linux-amd64.tar.gz`.
+Run `./SATE-linux-amd64`

 ### Character Modification
 The majority of the commands provided within SATE will simply use the oracles within SA to generate an outcome for you.
 You also have the `log` command to output any content to the log, which I use for pretty much everything.
 However, there is also the `character` command, which allows you to change the data within the stats block on the top-right.
 This command works a little differently than the others.